 This category is reserved for feature reports on current hard news stories that run 12 minutes or less.
 Feature stories are generally defined as enterprise reporting that emphasizes a narrative or storytelling approach to the subject matter and includes more context and background than is typically found in a straight factual news story.
 Entries must be drawn from a single broadcast on a single airdate.
 Submissions composed of multiple reports from different airdates are not eligible in this category.
-Hard news features that run 12 minutes or longer (12:01 or longer) must submit to 10/Outstanding Hard News Feature Story: Long Form.
+Hard news features that run 12 minutes or longer (12:01 or longer) must submit to 10/ Outstanding Hard News Feature Story: Long Form.

 - Entries must be devoted entirely to a single story and must be drawn from a single broadcast on a single airdate.
-Submissions composed of multiple reports from different airdates are not eligible in this category. - Maximum Running Time for Submission video: 12 minutes. - Note: Because this category is defined by length (i.e. each included report must be 12 minutes or less) each included report must be a complete, as-aired report, rather than an edited version of an over 12-minute report that is cut down to meet the maximum length of 12 minutes for a short form news category. - Essay: Each entry must include an essay of up to 750 words explaining why it is Emmy®-worthy (see page 15 for essay instructions). - Submission video: Upload your submission video to the Media page of the submission site at https://enter.theemmys.tv/.
-Important: Be sure to follow the video specifications on page 17 of the rulebook when preparing your video.
-Remove all commercials from submission video. - National telecasts (over-the-air, cable and satellite broadcasts etc.) and online/digital/ VOD programming are eligible for submission. - Statue-Eligible: Executive Producers, Senior Producers, Producers (including Field Producers, Coordinating Producers, Associate Producers and some other Producer titles on a case-by-case basis; Production Assistants are not eligible), Directors, Associate Directors, Editors, Camerapersons / Cinematographers, Managing Editors, Writers, Reporters, Correspondents, Anchors, and some derivative job titles.
+Submissions composed of multiple reports from different airdates are not eligible in this category. - Note: Because this category is defined by length (i.e. each included report must be 12 minutes or less) each included report must be a complete, as-aired report, rather than an edited version of an over 12-minute report that is cut down to meet the maximum length of 12 minutes for a short form news category. - Essay: Each entry must include an essay of up to 750 words explaining why it is Emmy worthy - Remove all commercials from submission video. - Statue-Eligible: Executive Producers, Senior Producers, Producers (including Field Producers, Coordinating Producers, Associate Producers and some other Producer titles on a case-by-case basis; Production Assistants are not eligible), Directors, Associate Directors, Editors, Camerapersons / Cinematographers, Managing Editors, Writers, Reporters, Correspondents, Anchors, and some derivative job titles.